belong2yourself/vulnerabilities/docs/SANDRA/Elevation-of-Privileges/readme.md

 Affected by the vulnerability was the 0x22a428 IOCTL code.

-The weakness was discovered during February 2024.
+The weakness was discovered during February 2024, and was assigned CVE-2024-34332.

 ## Vulnerable code